-35. (a) Proceedings in cases involving the registration or denial of registration of voters, the certification or denial of certification of candidates, the certification or denial of certification of ballot measures, election contests, actions under Section 20010 of the Elections Code, and actions under Chapter 2 (commencing with Section 21100)-to of Division 21 of the Elections Code shall be placed on the calendar in the order of their date of filing and shall be given precedence.
+- 35. (a) Proceedings in cases involving the registration or denial of registration of voters, the certification or denial of certification of candidates, the certification or denial of certification of ballot measures, election contests, and actions under Chapter 2 (commencing with Section 21100) of Division 21 of the Elections Code shall be placed on the calendar in the order of their date of filing and shall be given precedence. - (b) This section shall become operative January 1, 2027. - SEC.
+3. Section 1002 of the Education Code is amended to read: